jineshparakh/Parking-Management-System/README.md

 ## Utility

-Whenver a visitor wants to visit any company, he/she can prebook a parking slot so that hassles of finding a parking slot are reduced.
+Whenever a visitor wants to visit any company, he/she can prebook a parking slot so that hassles of finding a parking slot are reduced.

 ## Tech Stack